 For me, the main advantages of working from home are that I get to manage my working day, fitting this around my family.
 There are no distractions at home, which means it is generally less stressful and I can focus fully on calls to our customers without the background noises of the office.

 Remote working is a part of a modern working culture that I feel is important and should be embraced.
 Technology advancements mean employees can ‘be at their desk’ no matter where they are in the world and this is never to the detriment of the customer.
 Plus, it can save on overheads for the employer making it an ideal, all-round, solution and one that works.
 I am a testament to that.
 So yes, I would recommend it and that is why we will always ensure we advise our customers to look into this as a possibility for their employees.

 There are some roles you just can’t do from home, for instance, our engineers have to be on-site for most of their working day.
 However, they can use their Horizon mobile App and can keep up to date with incoming office calls as well as using it for outgoing.

-It takes a lot of self-discipline to work remotely and it’s not for everyone.
-It can be isolating and you can easily miss out on the office culture.
+Self-discipline is needed to work remotely and it’s not for everyone.
+Sometimes, it can be isolating and you can easily miss out on the office culture.
 It is up to the business you work for to ensure that those employees working remotely are kept in the loop and do not miss out on things to avoid this from occurring.
 It is also down to employers to make sure they monitor the performance of those working from home regularly.

 If you require more information on remote working then please contact us, or call 01892 577577 to speak to one of us in person.